Ahens-An-Initiative-to-Initial/Algorithms-Flowcharts/Questions-Answers based on Algorithms and Flowcharts.md

 Step 5: If mark >=40 and mark < 60 print "pass"  and goto step 7 otherwise goto step 6.

-Step 6: if mark < 40 print "fail" and goto step 7.
+Step 6: if mark < 40 print "fail".

 Step 7: End.